Webinar Highlights: The Changing Role of a Digital Learning Professional

 Mandy’s Migration from Sales to Digital Enablement

 Mandy’s story parallels Lucy’s in terms of excitement for the digital space.
 Having spent a decade in sales, a move from Canada to Ireland introduced her to tech sales and, subsequently, the role of ‘enablement’.
-This role centers around educating and training go-to-market teams.
+This role centres around educating and training go-to-market teams.
 Mandy’s prowess in sales was evident, but she felt a gap in adult education.
 To bridge this, she enrolled in the Digital Learning Institute’s diploma, which transformed her approach, equipping her to design meaningful learning programs.

 Razan’s Path to Consultancy in Digital Learning